 Alizeh Khohari (2017) is a political journalist in Pakistan.
 As a desk editor at the Herald magazine, she has done extensive research on the prevalence of political dynasties in Pakistani politics.
 Alizeh attended NYU as a Fulbright Scholar.
 In her MA thesis she examined the effects of dynasticism on women’s representation in Pakistan’s National Assembly.
 While at NYU, Alizeh received the Walter and Betsy Cronkite Fellowship from the Overseas Press Club Foundation.
 As part of her fellowship, she spent a summer conducting research at the Reuters bureau in Mexico City.
 Alizeh is a graduate of the London School of Economic, where she received her degree in Government and Economics.

-Eunseong Oh (2017) is a PhD student in the Department of Political Science at Stanford University, where she studies political theory and comparative politics.
+Eunseong Oh (2017) is a doctoral student in the Department of Political Science at Stanford University, where she studies political theory and comparative politics.
 Her research interests are in democratic theory and legal philosophy.
 Her MA thesis examined the role of constitutional courts as the guardian of the constitution, restricting executive power in nascent democracies, by examining the role of the Constitutional Court of Korea in presidential impeachment cases.
 Eunseong is a graduate of Ewha Womans University in South Korea, where she received a bachelor’s degree in social science education.
 She is the recipient of a Global Korea Scholarship from the Korean Government.
 While at NYU, she served as a managing editor on the Journal of Political Inquiry.

 Ji Min Kim (2016) started the PhD program in the Department of Government at Georgetown University in the fall of 2016.
 Her research interests are in political theory, including the history of political philosophy, constitutional theory, and multiculturalism.
 Ji Min graduated from Franklin and Marshall College, majoring in government with a concentration in modern political theories and philosophy.
 While at NYU, she served as a managing editor on the Journal of Political Inquiry.

 Kim Tran (2016) started the PhD program in the Department of Political Science at the Pennsylvania State University in the fall of 2016.
 His research interests are in international relations with a focus on the linkages between domestic political systems and state behavior, particularly as related to intrastate war.
-His MA thesis examined the extent to which the distribution of public goods may become altered when there are changes in the level of political accountability.
+His master’s thesis examined the extent to which the distribution of public goods may become altered when there are changes in the level of political accountability.
 Kim graduated from the University of California, Berkeley with a degree in political science.
 He worked as a legislative director in the California State Assembly and then as the policy director and research manager for the Campaign for College Opportunity, a non-profit organization.

 Andrew Tripodo (2016) is the Social Studies Curriculum Specialist for the Democracy Prep Public Schools, a network of public charter schools.
 A graduate of Kenyon College with a degree in political science, Andrew entered the Teach for America Program.
 He taught English and Law Studies at the Grace King High School is New Orleans, where he introduced his students to political philosophy.
 While a student in the MA program in Politics, Andrew studied political theory and American Politics, completing a thesis examining low voter turnout among lower income Americans.